iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 }
 ```

  You can see that the user needs to specify the device Id and the duration of the subscription (in IoTeX blocks), as well as a storage endpoint (`_storageEPoint`), and a storage access token (`_storageToken`).
 The function is basically asking the user for the device they want to subscribe to, for how long, and where to send the data.
-Both `_storageEPoint` and `_storageToken` are supposed to be encrypted using the device's RSA public key, and can therefore only be decrypted using the device's private key and that's how it will know where to send the data **while  keeping it private in the smart contract**.
+Both `_storageEPoint` and `_storageToken` are supposed to be encrypted using the device's RSA public key, and can therefore only be decrypted using the device's private key.
+That's how a device will know where to send the data **while  keeping it private in the smart contract**.

-The next bit of code will be about require statements:
+The next bit of code will handle the require statements:

  ```solidity
     require(devices[_deviceId].rsaPubkeyN.length != 0, "no such device");